lturetskaia/to-do-list/README.md

-This is a simple to-do app.
+This is a simple to-do app which helps to track projects and tasks.